pftiller/Group-Project-TCBC/README.md

 ## Deployment

 Master branch will be deployed on Heroku.
 Future deployments can follow the same practice.

+## Usage

+This is intended to be used by the Twin Cities Bicycle Club.
+User registration and login was built specifically to accomodate the need for member IDs that are managed by the Twin Cities Bicycle Club.

 ## Authors
 * Darren Rector